 - Note that flights are not included!
 Sorry, but we couldn’t possibly tee up sweet deals with every airline and from every city in the world.

 - $2450 per person to cover accommodation, tuition, language classes, cooking school, airport pickup and co-working space membership.
-Once you’re in, a deposit is needed to secure your spot, and full payment is due 90 days before the program starts.
+Once you’re in, a small deposit is needed to secure your spot, and full payment is due 90 days before the program starts.

 Upcoming Program Dates:

-Successful applicants will be intelligent, open-minded creatives looking for some real-world journalism experience and to get a taste of Indonesia beyond its tourist vortex.
-The ability to work well in a group is essential, and if you’re good enough at it, once the program is over, we may even invite you to join our incredible team of writers.
+Successful applicants will be intelligent, open-minded creatives looking for some real-world journalism experience and to get a taste of Indonesia beyond its tourism vortex.
+The ability to work well in a group is essential, and if you’re good enough at it, once the program is over, we’d love for you to keep writing for us on a (paid!) freelance basis.